nicholasd-uci/node103/README.md

 ## How do you install NPM?

-> In order to install and use a variety of NPM packages follow the steps below.
+> In order to install and use a variety of NPM packages follow the steps below in your terminal.

 ***Figure One***